Adult Long-Term Care Functional Screen

 As another example, an old woman may say she "belongs in" a nursing home because she'd be too much of a bother anywhere else.
 The screener should take the time to ask what she would like, not what she thinks is reasonable.

 Screeners should select the answer that most accurately reflects what the person is saying.
 An elder may articulate a preference for "an apartment with onsite services (RCAC, independent apartment CBRF)."
-But if a person with developmental disability is telling you that she just wants "a place of my own," then you select the most appropriate selection of "own home or apartment".
+But if a person with an intellectual/developmental disability is telling you that she just wants "a place of my own," then you select the most appropriate selection of "own home or apartment".
 Do NOT select "someone else's home or apartment" or an "apartment with services" even if that is probably what the person would get.
 The purpose of this question is to record what the person says, not what the system will provide or what you think s/he really needs.

 Note: "Own home" can also include life estate situations where the elder has sold the property to another and retains the right to live there.

 Select "Unable to determine person's preferred living arrangement" if the person cannot comprehend their options and/or cannot communicate their preference.

 If the applicant's preferred living situation is not listed, select "Other" and please type in what the "Other" is, for possible screen revisions in future.

 This question was added because screeners found completing the "Prefers to Live" too difficult to answer when the guardian or family disagreed with the consumer being screened.